HelpBringer/Java-2ndCourse/README.md

 # Java-2ndCourse
-Moved old and new projects that are working
+Moved old and new projects that are working.
-Projects are sorted from newest to oldest (end of the list).
+Projects are sorted from newest (beginning of the list) to oldest (end of the list).